Devwarlt/rc_sdk/map/creation/README.txt

 ####################################
 LAYERS EXPLANATION:

-Recommended maximum size: 128x128.
+Recommended maximum size: 150x150.
 Always save in ".json", not in ".lua".

 ### ABOVE & BELOW: ###
 The game needs 2 image sets to work.
 The first is what appear BELOW the player (ex: ground), the other ABOVE layer is what appear above the player (ex: tree branches).
-To create most of the ABOVE layer, you will use the software collAboveGenerator.html.
+To create most of the ABOVE layer, you can use the software automaticTiledCompletion.html that will do most of the work for you.
 A easy way to create the ABOVE layers is to change the opacity of BELOW layers to 50%.
+You can use multiple layers to create the above image.
-When saving the ABOVE image, make sure to uncheck the BELOW layers and use setting "only include visible layers"
+When saving the ABOVE image, make sure to uncheck the all the layers appearing below the player and use setting "only include visible layers"

 ### COLLISION ###
 The game also needs a collision grid.
 One of the layer must be named COLLISION.
+To create most of the COLLISION layer, you can use the software automaticTiledCompletion.html that will do most of the work for you.

 ONLY use images from tileset 9 on the COLLISION layer.
-Use the top left image (next to Actor & Bullet) of the tileset 9 and place it everywhere the player and bullets can't walk on in the COLLISION layer
+Use the top left image (red square next to Actor & Bullet) of the tileset 9 and place it everywhere the player and bullets can't walk on in the COLLISION layer (ex:wall)
 You can also use the darker red image (next to Actor) to block player but allow bullets. (ex: water) Place Fall where player can fall.
 Place Fall Close around Fall squares.
 If player is over a Fall Close square, it will drag him into the hole.